 Through its work and recommendations, the Committee helps the Assembly hold the Government accountable for its management of these corporations.
-The Government has implemented most of the Committee's recommendations.
-This chapter sets out the status of the Committee's recommendations that the Government has not yet implemented.
+At December 2008, the Government has implemented most of the Committee's recommendations.
+This chapter sets out the status of outstanding recommendations for agencies not discussed elsewhere in this report.